 Intensive Outpatient Treatment

 This is one notch lower on the restrictiveness scale.
 It is very similar to partial hospitalization, but it does require you to spend less time in treatment.
-The parameters for time 3-5 hours a week, for 3-5 days per week.
+The parameters for time are 3-5 hours a week, for 3-5 days per week.
 This treatment option is in fact available if you want to do it after work.

 Standard Outpatient Treatment